MPAS-Dev/compass/docs/developers_guide/landice/framework.rst

 ``antarctica``, ``crane``, ``greenland``, ``humboldt``, ``kangerlussuaq``, ``koge_bugt_s``, and ``thwaites`` test groups.
 These functions include:

+:py:func:`compass.landice.mesh.add_bedmachine_thk_to_ais_gridded_data()`
+copies BedMachine thickness to the AIS reference gridded dataset.
+It replaces thickness field in the compilation dataset with the one we will be using from BedMachine for actual thickness interpolation There are significant inconsistencies between the masking of the two, particularly along the Antarctic Peninsula, that lead to funky mesh extent and culling if we use the thickness from 8km composite dataset to define the cullMask but then actually interpolate thickness from BedMachine.
+This function uses bilinear interpolation to interpolate from the 500 m resolution of BedMachine to the 8 km resolution of the reference dataset.
+It is not particularly accurate, but is fast and adequate for generating the flood filled mask for culling the mesh.
+Highly accurate conservative remapping is performed later for actually interpolating BedMachine thickness to the final MALI mesh.

+:py:func:`compass.landice.mesh.clean_up_after_interp()` performs some final clean up steps after interpolation for the AIS mesh case.

 :py:func:`compass.landice.mesh.gridded_flood_fill()` applies a flood-fill algorithm to the gridded dataset in order to separate the ice sheet from peripheral ice.

+:py:func:`compass.landice.mesh.interp_ais_bedmachine()` interpolates BedMachine
+thickness and bedTopography dataset to a MALI mesh, accounting for masking of the ice extent to avoid interpolation ramps.

+:py:func:`compass.landice.mesh.interp_ais_interp_ais_measures()` interpolates
+MEASURES ice velocity dataset to a MALI mesh, accounting for masking at the ice edge and extrapolation.

+:py:func:`compass.landice.mesh.preprocess_ais_data()` performs adjustments to gridded AIS datasets needed for rest of compass workflow to utilize them.

 :py:func:`compass.landice.mesh.set_rectangular_geom_points_and_edges()` sets node
 and edge coordinates to pass to py:func:`mpas_tools.mesh.creation.build_mesh.build_planar_mesh()`.